usesorane/laravel-cloudflare/README.md

 5. Enable the diagnostics route (optional) by setting `CLOUDFLARE_DIAGNOSTICS_ENABLED=true` in your `.env` file.
 Then visit `/cloudflare-diagnose` in your app to see how Cloudflare and your server headers are interpreted by Laravel.

+6. If the `laravel_ip` in the diagnostics output from step 5 does not show your real client IP, read section [Determine which proxies to trust besides Cloudflare](#determine-which-proxies-to-trust-besides-cloudflare).

 ## The LaravelCloudflare service

 ```php